DanielDaCosta/detoxifying-text-marco/rewrite/README.md

 # Using MaRCo for Detoxification

 Given a text, the main components of MaRCo are 1) determining potentially toxic tokens in the text and masking them 2) infilling the masked tokens.
-To this end, we have the following code structure:
+To this end, we have the following code structure
+## Files
+- rewrite_Mistral_7B.zip: Rewrites from Mistral 7B model
+- rewrite_BART_Base.zip: Rewrites from Bart-base model
+- rewrite_BART_Small.zip: Rewrites from Bart-Small model
+- rewrite_OG.zip: Rewrites from Original MARCO model

 ## Masking
 `masking.py` contains code to mask inputs by comparing token probabilities under the expert and antiexpert models.
 Specifically, one must instantiate the `Masker()` class with the tokenizer path, seed, base model path, expert model path, and an antiexpert model path.
 The specific configuration we use recommend is: